XSET(1) X Version 11 XSET(1)

 By default the pointer (the on-screen representation of the pointing

-device) will go `acceleration' times as fast when the device travels
+device) will go acceleration times as fast when the device travels

-more than `threshold' mickeys (i.e. would-be pixels) in 10 ms,
+more than threshold mickeys (i.e. would-be pixels) in 10 ms,

 including a small transition range.
-This way, the pointing device can
+This way, the pointing device

-One or both parameters for the
+desired.
+One or both parameters for the mouse option can be omitted,

-If the `threshold' parameter is provided and 0, the `acceleration'
+If the threshold parameter is provided and 0, the acceleration

 parameter will be used in the exponent of a more natural and